 High tech and corporate interiors reflect changes in the American workplace-- open plan offices have become more collaborative and less hierarchical.
 Corner offices are now common team areas, and high-walled cubicles have evolved into low-walled workstations designed for a collaborative computer-based work force.
 Kitchens and break spaces are strategically located to encourage employee interaction.

-Our approach is to landscape architecture is grounded in holistic observation.
+Our approach to landscape design is grounded in holistic observation.
 Our mission is to design with purpose, solve spatial problems with imagination and implement solutions that are beautiful.
 We work in harmony with existing natural conditions so that building and landscape work together.

 If the site is the canvas on which the architect works, that canvas should support the intent to create a singular place.
 Landscape architecture offers multiple opportunities to celebrate the natural environment and promote stewardship of the land.
 We consider approach, siting, topography, drainage, planting, and hard scape materials to bring out the most of a setting.

 Our healthcare practice takes advantage of the landscape to provide views and outdoor spaces that improve patient outlook and help speed recovery.
 Likewise, for our high tech and office and corporate work, outdoor spaces to relax and recreate make workers happier and more productive.